Ukrainian startup is bringing school to displaced students - KESQ

 If it did, she had set up a contingency plan: chartered buses that would take Keiki’s team to safer areas and temporarily accommodate them in hotels.

-More than two months into the crisis, Keiki’s team, all under the age of 30, has spread out all over Ukraine and has continued to work.
+More than two months into the crisis, Keiki’s team, whose average age is under 30, has spread out all over Ukraine and has continued to work.

-“We’re adding two new games at the end of May,” said Daryna Tarasiuk, who heads up Keiki’s marketing.
+“We’re adding two new games at the end of May,” said Daryna Tarasiuk, who handles marketing for Keiki.

 On March 1, Keiki made all of its apps and games free for all Ukrainian families.
 Since then, more than 8,000 families have downloaded the app, she said.
 The business has also hired five more people.